nelsonljs/govtech_de_test/section2/readme.md

 ## Querying

 Build queries based on orm representation, using sqlalchemy as glue.
+Sample queries are provided in sample_query.py

 ## Docker-compose